bugimetal/facedetection/BLOG.md

 As you see in the example above and in the demo, the detection itself is good but not ideal.
 It doesn't recognize some faces, or it has issues with recognizing eyes and mouth position.
 The `pigo` library has some detection configuration, e.g.: detection window move or scale factor to search faces.
-I've spent some time finding the best options, but still it doesn't work for all the images perfectly, especially if we deal with the faces that are rotated.
+I've spent some time finding the best options, but still, it doesn't work for all the images perfectly, especially if we deal with the faces that are rotated.
 The library provides the ability to search for rotated faces, but the result is not great, and if you initialize faces classifier with angle configuration it doesn't work great for not angled images.

 <img src="web/blog/example_angle.png" width="200px" />